Canardoux/flutter_sound/doc/_posts/2020-12-18-newdoc-post.md

 a project with a real team.
 Actually Flutter Sound has no team.
 So nobody to be managed.

-I suggest that for now we keep _Github_ and use [the Projects feature](https://github.com/dooboolab/flutter_sound/projects/3) for trying to have a better view of
+I suggest that for now we keep _Github_ and use [the Projects feature](https://github.com/dooboolab/flutter_sound/projects/3) for trying to have a better visibility of
 - what must be done (first column),
 - what is planned (second column),
 - what is in progress (third column)